 - A. Dates: The dates for the IHSA Competitive Cheerleading State Series are: - 1.
-Sectionals: Saturday, January 30, 2021. - 2.
-State Final: Friday and Saturday, February 5 & 6, 2021. - B. Sites: The state shall be divided into five (5) Sectionals.
+Sectionals: Saturday, January 29, 2022. - 2.
+State Final: Friday and Saturday, February 4 & 5, 2022. - B. Sites: The state shall be divided into five (5) Sectionals.
 The number of competing schools, travel distance, geographical location and the number of entries shall be primary factors in the determination of number and boundary lines for schools assigned to these

 Sectionals.
-Sectional host sites and school assignments will be announced in November and posted at www.ihsa.org on the "Competitive Cheerleading" menu page under "State Series Information and Results". <a href="green:G
+Sectional host sites and school assignments will be announced in November and posted at www.ihsa.org on the "Competitive Cheerleading" menu page under "State Series Information and Results".
+Grossinger Motors Arena in Bloomington will be the venue for the State Final.
+Tournament Central will be located at the Pepsi Ice Center Foyer adjacent to the Arena.-